 Configuring the board for single-channel mode (parallel outputs)

 In order to use the two motor channels in parallel to control a single motor, it is important to ensure that both channels will always receive the same control signals, so the reconfiguration process begins with a modification to the control inputs.
 First, locate the 2×5 grouping of 0.1″ through-holes along the right side of the board.
 These holes run parallel to pins 6-10 and the traces between them on the underside of the PCB effectively link the Arduino pins to the DRV8835 control pins.
 If you want to remap one of these control pins, you can cut the desired trace with a knife and then run a wire from the inner hole to a new Arduino pin.
-The remapping for single-channel mode requires you cut one PWM (9 or 10) and one DIR (6 or 7) trace.
+The remapping for single-channel mode requires you cut one PWM (9 or 10) and one DIR (7 or 8) trace; cut 10 and 8 to control both outputs from the motor 1 input pins, or cut 9 and 7 to control both from the motor 2 input pins.
 If you then solder a row of header pins along the interior row of holes, you can safely connect both PWM lines together and both DIR lines together using shorting blocks.
 In this configuration, the two uncut Arduino control lines determine the behavior of both motor channels.

 The last step is to connect the output channels together.
 An easy way to do this is to solder header pins to the two pairs of holes labeled “A” and “B” near the motor outputs.
 Placing shorting blocks across these pairs of pins connects M1A to M2A and M1B to M2B, which in turn means you can get up to 3 A from the connection points for either channel (e.g. you can have your motor connected just to the M1A and M1B terminal blocks rather than trying to find a way to connect it to all four motor outputs).